 On January 10, 2022, CMS provided HHSC conditional approval of the spending plan.
 The approval is conditional upon HHSC complying with federal requirements.
-A copy of CMS’s conditional approval can be found here (PDF).
+Read a copy of CMS’ conditional approval (PDF).
 HHSC received necessary state budget approvals in March 2022.

 Sign up to receive updates about the HCBS spending planning.
 HHSC held a webinar focused on updates to the spending plan and the HCBS ARPA Provider Recruitment and Retention Bonus rate add-on on June 8, 2022.

 - ARPA HCBS Provider Finance Website (Click the ARPA HCBS dropdown)

 When another webinar is scheduled, we will post the information here.

 HCBS Settings Rule